tophat/ghost-imports-buster/README.md

 |`exclude`|`string`|Glob to filter files to exclude when looking for imports.
 Same usage as `include`|
 |`fix`|`boolean`|When set, unused dependencies are removed and undeclared ones, added.
 This adds `latest` if available.|

+## Autofixing

+By default, `ghost-imports-buster` will attempt to resolve undeclared packages the (loosely) same way [node's `require` will](https://nodejs.org/api/modules.html#modules_all_together): by crawling from the current working directory and checking in every `node_modules` in its path to the file system root.
+If a package cannot be resolved, the `latest` from the registry will be used instead.

 ## Contributing